 Hundreds of United States cities can identify their most pressing healthcare needs more accurately, thanks to a nationwide expansion of the City Health Dashboard, an innovative, pilot-studied health data visualization tool that gives city leaders access to regularly refreshed health-related data that, for the first time, is available at the city and neighborhood level.
 Created in partnership with the Network by the Department of Population Health at NYU Langone Medical Center, the Dashboard launched in 2016 and has expanded to 500 additional cities through a $3.4 million grant from the Robert Wood Johnson Foundation.

 Access and Inclusion in the Digital Age is designed to support U.S. communities in advancing their goals for high-speed Internet access and digital inclusion.
-The guide was developed through the collaborative efforts of six cities that have all been active in enhancing broadband Internet access and addressing the digital divide in their own communities: Chattanooga, TN; Gonzales, CA; Greensboro, NC;
+The guide was developed through the collaborative efforts of six cities and with support from the National Resource Network and the National Telecommunications and Information Administration.

 Nearly 12 million Californians live in an economically challenged city.
 Twenty five percent of all challenged cities in the country are in California.
 In 2015, the Network researched the impact and potential of these communities on the state of California and found that they play a critical role in the state’s economy and have the potential to become significant catalysts for further economic growth.